Fireworks Frenzy – Ways to Calm Your Dog Down as the Explosions Go Off

 Wear proper collar or harnesses with ID tags

 According to some reports, more pets are lost during the 4th of July than any other day of the year.
-You don’t want one of these to be your furry friend.
+You don’t want one of these to be your pup.
 Ensure you have a sturdy and safe collar or harnesses when going outside and have your dog’s ID tags in place, just in case they run away or get lost.
 Also, keep your pup safe not only on Independence Day, but year-round.
 Fireworks have become an American way to celebrate just about everything!

-Be picky with when you take them out for walks, and that is when the fireworks displays are finished.
-One of the main reasons that pups get lost or manage to run away during Independence Day celebrations is because they get scared of the loud noises coming from the fireworks.
+Be cautious with when you take them out for walks, and that is when the fireworks displays are finished.
+One of the main reasons that pups get lost or manage to run away is because they get scared of the loud noises coming from the fireworks.